stlab/better-code/better-code/src/chapter-2-contracts.md

 2. Some contracts are better expressed in human language than as code,

-3. Some contracts are impossible to express as code.
+3. Some contracts are impossible to express as code, or impossible to express efficiently.
 We'll see an example in a moment.

 We'll discuss contract checking as a separate topic in the next chapter.